EnzymeCorp/handbook/README.md

 Once in the summer and once in winter we all gather to build relationships and share key updates.

-This is an important compliment to oure remote-fist, distributed structure.
+This is an important compliment to our remote-first, distributed structure.

 #### Tools we Use
 To successfully build our product, there are several tools we use on a daily basis.